MrSpoony/CLI-chess/README.md

 Little chess game you can play in your console

+This was one of my first projects so my codingstyle is very bad, I changed it since (at least I think so...)

 ## How to start

 Clone the repository install the necessary packages with pip and execute the main.py file with python3